britram/taps-transports/draft-ietf-taps-transports.md

 By default, MPTCP exposes the same interface as TCP to the application.
 {{RFC6897}} however describes a richer API for MPTCP-aware applications.

-This Basic API describes how an application can
+This Basic API describes how an application can:

-- enable or disable MPTCP;
+- enable or disable MPTCP.
-- bind a socket to one or more selected local endpoints;
+- bind a socket to one or more selected local endpoints.
-- query local and remote endpoint addresses;
+- query local and remote endpoint addresses.
 - get a unique connection identifier (similar to an address--port pair for TCP).

 The document also recommends the use of extensions defined for SCTP {{RFC6458}}